rOpenGov/retroharmonize/README.md

 ## Retrospective data harmonization

-The aim of `retroharmonize` is to provide tools for reproducible retrospective (ex-post) harmonization of datasets that contain variables measuring the same concepts but coded in different ways.
-Ex-post data harmonization enables better use of existing data and creates new research opportunities.
-For example, harmonizing data from different countries enables cross-national comparisons, while merging data from different time points makes it possible to track changes over time.

-Retrospective data harmonization is associated with challenges including conceptual issues with establishing equivalence and comparability, practical complications of having to standardize the naming and coding of variables, technical difficulties with merging data stored in different formats, and the need to document a large number of data transformations.
-The `retroharmonize` package assists with the latter three components, freeing up the capacity of researchers to focus on the first.
+Survey data harmonization refers to procedures that improve the data comparability or the inferential capacity of multiple surveys. *Ex-post* or retrospective harmonization refers to the procedures applied to data that is already collected, while *ex ante* harmonization refers to survey design that makes future retrospective harmonization easier or more complete.
+From a computational point of view, the tasks are very similar or identical.
+The *ex ante* harmonization refers to procedures followed before the primary data is collected in order to make later data harmonization easier or more complete.

+Our reproducible workflow aims to arrive to a single data frame that contains the observations joined from different surveys, with harmonized coding and labelling.
+Conceptually, we can work with two versions of two workflows.
+Sometimes it may be practical to alter the variable class and the label/code harmonization.

+1. Harmonize concepts -&gt; Tidy datasets -&gt; Harmonize variable names -&gt; Harmonize variable classes -&gt; Harmonize labels and codes -&gt; Join data

+2. Harmonize concepts -&gt; Tidy datasets -&gt; Harmonize variable names -&gt; Harmonize labels and codes - &gt; Harmonize variable classes -&gt; Join data

+3. Harmonize concepts -&gt; Tidy datasets -&gt; Harmonize labels and codes -&gt; Harmonize variable classes -&gt; Harmonize names -&gt;
+    Join data

+If you are planning to analyze the data in R, you are likely to want to have all the data in numeric or factor classes, because these are the variable types that are supported by many statistical functions in many packages.
+If you prefer to use a different analytical software, the joined, longitudional data frame must be exported in a consistent manner.

+The first workflow is relatively easy to implement when the number of variables to be harmonized is relatively low.

+## Working with SPSS files

+Survey data is often available in SPSS’s custom labelled format.
+Unfortunately, joining data with different labelling is not possible.
+When you work with first workflow, and you do not need to preserve the history of complex harmonization problems, codebook, etc, then you do not necessary need to look under the hoods of our S3 classes.

-Specifically, the `retroharmonize` package proposes a reproducible workflow, including a new class for storing data together with the harmonized and original metadata, as well as functions for importing data from different formats, harmonizing data and metadata, documenting the harmonization process, and converting between data types.
+For more complex and reproducible cases, particularly which involve SPSS files, the `retroharmonize` package introduces a new class for storing data together with the harmonized and original metadata, as well as functions for importing data from different formats, harmonizing data and metadata, documenting the harmonization process, and converting between data types.
 See [here](https://retroharmonize.dataobservatory.eu/reference/retrohamonize.html) for an overview of the functionalities.

-The new `labelled_spss_survey()` class is an extension of [haven’s labelled\_spss class](https://haven.tidyverse.org/reference/labelled_spss.html).
+We rely on the haven package to import SPSS classes, which inherits the labelled class from labelled.
+The haven package is not designed to harmonize dissimilarly coded SPSS files.
+The new `labelled_spss_survey()` class is an inherited extension of [haven’s labelled\_spss class](https://haven.tidyverse.org/reference/labelled_spss.html).
 It not only preserves variable and value labels and the user-defined missing